-There’s likely to be a big crowd tonight of around 90,000 for the season opener, and though it’s likely to be an easy win to Richmond I’ll sitting there on my couch glued to it.
+There’s likely to be a big crowd tonight of around 90,000 for the season opener, and though it’s likely to be an easy win to Richmond, I’ll sitting there on my couch glued to it.
 The big game for me comes tomorrow night.

 Anyway, here it is.

 I’ve nominated Richmond for top spot because they’re the reigning premiers and it’s there’s to lose.
-I don’t expect them to go back to back, but if pre-season form is any guide they’ll be mighty competitive at least.
+I don’t expect them to go back to back, but if pre-season form is any guide, they’ll be mighty competitive at least.
 The unknown quantity is how their success has impacted on the.
 They could go the way of the Bulldogs and fall back, or – and I think this is more likely – the confidence gained will take them to a new level.
 Having said that they’ll now be the hunted, and will need to adapt.

 Sydney is next because, well, they’re Sydney.
 GWS I’ve tipped with much less confidence.
 They have the talent but have been a disappointment.
-I think Leon Cameron is an average coach who has championed a one way playing style.
+I think Leon Cameron is an average coach who has championed a one-way playing style.
 I think we’ll know quickly how they’ll go this year.
-If they improve their defensive efforts they’ll be a real contender, but last year’s effort won’t cut it.
+If they improve their defensive efforts, they’ll be a real contender, but last year’s effort won’t cut it.
 They’re a team who could slide a lot – even out of the eight.

 I’ve tipped my team at fourth, but it’s a guess.
 I think we’re the biggest enigma going into the season.
-Some have tipped us as premiers, others reckon we’ll miss the finals.
+Some have tipped us as premiers.
+Others reckon we’ll miss the finals.
 I think we’ll make the eight pretty comfortably, and likely finish somewhere in the 4-6 range – but there’s the talent to get on a run and finish top.
 Recruited really well, and play a dynamic style that can rip teams apart when they’re hot.
 High expectations, and should be an exciting year.

 I think Adelaide will slide a little.
 They were shown up in the Grand Final, and I thought there were other occasions when they were exposed as great front-runners and struggled under pressure.
 Very skilled and dangerous when they’re on, I think they go into the season slightly weaker than they ended last year.
 They need a plan B.

-Port Adelaide are another team who could do anything, but they’ve a habit of being frail at the wrong time.
+Port Adelaide are another team who could do anything, but they’ve got a habit of being frail at the wrong time.
 Could easily finish top three, but also out of the eight.

 I rate Melbourne and reckon they’ll be a powerhouse for years to come (watch out for St Kilda and Brisbane, too).
 I’ve put them so low because two of their main players are missing for the first couple of months of the year – the position doesn’t reflect their quality.
-In my book they’re smokies for the flag, and will be coming hard come finals time.
+In my book, they’re smokies for the flag and will be coming hard come finals time.